NVIDIA/TensorRT-LLM/docs/source/architecture.md

 Parallelism distributes the different layers to the GPUs.
 Each GPU runs a subset of the entire model and communications happen at the boundary of those subsets of layers.
-Tensor Parallelism usually leads to more balanced executions but requires more memory bandwdith between the GPUs.
+Tensor Parallelism usually leads to more balanced executions but requires more memory bandwidth between the GPUs.
 Pipeline Parallelism reduces the need for high-bandwidth communication but may incur load-balancing issues and may be less efficient in terms of GPU utilization.